AutherOrg/auther-client/README.md

-# Blockcerts Ethereum client
+# OpenBlockcerts client

-Client to create, issue, manage and share [Blockcerts](https://www.blockcerts.org) certificates on Ethereum.
+Client to create, issue, manage and share online [Blockcerts](https://www.blockcerts.org) certificates on Ethereum.

 ## Introduction

-**blockcerts-ethereum-client** is an opensource client to create, issue, manage and share online Blockcerts certificates on the Ethereum blockchain.
+**OpenBlockcerts client** is an opensource client to create, issue, manage and share online Blockcerts certificates on the Ethereum blockchain.
 Issuing a batch of up to thousands of certificates does not even cost $0.01.

 This project is purely a client-side frontend application and can be used alone.
-However, it's intended to be best used with the [Blockcerts API](https://github.com/guix77/blockcerts-api) project.
+However, it's intended to be best used with the [OpenBlockcerts API](https://github.com/openblockcerts/openblockcerts-api) project.

-*This application has been originally developed with financial support by GIZ Lab as a component of a project with [GIZ](https://www.giz.de/en/html/index.html) (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH) and [SEAMEO INNOTECH](https://www.seameo-innotech.org/) (Regional Center for Educational Innovation and Technology, Southeast Asian Ministers of Education Organization).*
+## Installation

-## Installation (basic)
+### Standalone

 This project was bootstrapped with [Create React App](https://create-react-app.dev/).
 Please read the documentation if you are new to React, otherwise you know what to do.